wunderbyte/gui-spirits/README.md

 ### Lifecycle

-We never execute any code before the element is attached to the DOM since this convention guarantees that the code can safely measure the elements dimensions or access the `parentNode` without running into `0` or `null`.
-This means that we don't need a special callback to detect when the element is first positioned in the DOM, the possessor function does that for us.
+We never execute any code before the element is attached to the DOM.
+This convention guarantees that the code can safely measure the elements dimensions or access the `parentNode` without running into `0` or `null`.
+This means that we don't need a special callback to detect when this happens, the possessor function does that for us.
 The spirit however offers two methods to detect whenever the element gets *moved around* in the DOM.

 ```js